 All research active members of the Division are members of the SMRI.
 The Institute is a long established centre for research in both humanities and social science approaches to film, broadcasting, journalism and digital media.
 Members of the Institute work to understand the role of the media in culture and society, taking interdisciplinary approaches to our knowledge on creative and cultural industries, media policy and regulation, public relations and communications management, heritage and media archives, digital transformations of news and journalism, and a range of media-centred studies on sport, health, the environment, terrorism, gender and identity.
 Much of this work is aimed at improving our knowledge of media and communications theory and practice.
 Projects have focused on the media in contexts involving, for example, sports broadcasting, public relations practice, environmental NGO's, film and media archives, and policy review settings.
 Our research outputs and public engagement have connections to changes to public policy on broadcasting, the press and digital media or improved education and training of media and communications managers.
 Our research has helped shape a national policy on broadcasting in Scotland, curricula relating to the training of public relations professionals, the public communication of environmental and conservation initiatives and public activities focused on media archives held by both the University and other external organisations.

-Active involvement in various media agencies and organisations can be seen in Professor Blain’s role as a member of Skillset’s National Board for Scotland, Professor Hibberd’s Chairing of the Voice of the Listener and Viewing in Scotland, and Dr Haynes’s (2011-12) role on the Advisory Network of Mind Waves, a mental health media project run by the Mental Health Partnership of Glasgow and Clyde NHS, as well as Dr. Kääpä's work on environmental media management with a range of industry an regulatory organizations in the UK and Nordic countries.
+Active involvement in various media agencies and organisations can be seen in Professor Blain’s role as a member of Skillset’s National Board for Scotland, Professor Hibberd’s Chairing of the Voice of the Listener and Viewing in Scotland, and Professor Haynes’s (2011-12) role on the Advisory Network of Mind Waves, a mental health media project run by the Mental Health Partnership of Glasgow and Clyde NHS, as well as Dr. Kääpä's work on environmental media management with a range of industry an regulatory organizations in the UK and Nordic countries.

-I chose the Media Management programme because it afforded me the opportunity to examine my dual passions: Economics and the Creative Industries.
-The programme allowed me to explore at greater length my personal theories and intuitions of the realities of modern media industries.
-It also provided a broad context for the ways in which the different artistic mediums are monetized and distributed.
+I chose the Media Management course because it afforded me the opportunity to examine my dual passions: Economics and the Creative Industries.
+The course allowed me to explore at greater length my personal theories and intuitions of the realities of modern media industries.
+It also provided a broad context for the ways in which the different artistic mediums are monetised and distributed.

 Since graduating I’ve been a New Media Director on a Federal campaign in the States, as well as a Campus Organiser for a public interest group.
 I’m currently looking for work in the California Bay Area in the music industry.